 Hiking is like a drug to me, but better than any drug I’ve ever put into my body.
 Better than any theme park or man-made event.
 Getting out into nature is connecting with your true inner self.
 Living in Oregon gives you the opportunity to get out and feel the fresh air going into your lungs while exploring endless trails.
 If you’re looking to hike somewhere outside your typical state trail, the Salmonberry Abandoned Railroad is calling your name.

-This “trail,” consists more or less a set of a 16-mile long abandoned train tracks, where you can explore damp, dark train tunnels past rusted abandoned railroad equipment.
+This “trail,” consists more or less a set of 16-mile long-abandoned train tracks, where you can explore damp, dark train tunnels past rusted abandoned railroad equipment.
 Everything that’s been left behind is reminiscent of a time when this railroad once thrived.

 “It’s almost like you’re not supposed to be there,” says Paul Gerald, author of 60 Hikes Within 60 Miles of Portland.

-Gerald’s book about Salmonberry River covers everything there is to know about this unique hike.
+Gerald’s book about the Salmonberry River covers everything there is to know about the unique Salmonberry Trail.

 “It’s 16 miles of Coast Range in which there is no trail,” Gerald says.
 “Where can you go in Oregon, walk for 16 miles, and not encounter a road or a trail, but still be able to get through it?”

 While at one time many hikers came in to enjoy incredible views, everything changed in the winter of 2007 when the two-day Great Coastal Gale of 2007 pounded the Oregon Coast Range with hurricane-force winds and changed the landscape drastically.
 Since the storm, which damaged tunnels and tracks as well, they have not been used since.

 Due to safety concerns, Gerald had removed this hike from his book but has since brought it back for the fifth and latest edition.